-Several projects have been successfully completed concerning groundwater resources Northern China, e.g. the "Nankou" project dealing with nitrate pollution of Beijings groundwater resources (Sun et al., 2012).
-The figure shows a visualization of the "pump-and-treat" technology for the contaminated groundwater.
+Several projects have been successfully completed concerning groundwater resources Northern China, e.g. the "Nankou" project dealing with nitrate pollution of Beijings groundwater resources (Sun et al., 2012), the EU project

-The EU project "SUSTAIN H2O" dedicated to pollution control and water quality improvement in the Songhuajiang-Liaohe river basin 3 with corresponding training courses (OGS Tutorial)4.
+"SUSTAIN H2O" dedicated to pollution control and water quality improvement in the Songhuajiang-Liaohe river basin 3 with corresponding training courses (OGS Tutorial)4.
 INOWAS is a new Junior Research Group at TU Dresden aiming at providing stakeholders with a scientifically based decision support system (DSS) for planning, design and management of applications in the water sector 5.

-3.2 Land use, soil and biodiversity
+3.2 Land use and soils